Dancing for freedom

 In Movement Medicine, medicine is movement.
 We (re)bring movement to all parts of the body that have frozen.
 What freezes them is all the energy we put into holding ourselves back, into hiding.

 There are a thousand and one reasons to hide.
 For example, because we've been told it's not right, or because our experiences have led us to deduce that it's better this way.
-Or because we don't think we're good enough, beautiful enough, brilliant enough, especially if we start comparing ourselves to others.
+Or because we don't think we're good enough, beautiful enough, brilliant enough, especially when we start comparing ourselves to others.

 There are a thousand and one ways to hide.
 We can become silent and transparent.
 We can avert our gaze so that it doesn't reveal us.
 We can hide behind others.
 We can immerse ourselves in their (preferably critical) contemplation, so that we can no longer see ourselves.